ChandruMoger/carlzeiss-task/README.md

 # Note

-To deploy in github pages initial routename changed repository name.
+To deploy in github pages initial route name changed to repository name.
-If you want try this codebase in your local, please after `npm start` please navigate to `http://localhost:3000/carlzeiss-task/`
+If you want to try this codebase in your local, please after `npm start` please navigate to `http://localhost:3000/carlzeiss-task/`

 # Task